Anthony-Jerez/Labyrinth-Challenge/README.md

 ## Part 1 Pseudocode:

-1)Turn on motor d and set speed to 15
+1. Turn on motor d and set speed to 15
 2)Turn on motor e and set speed to 15
 3)Wait 2.1 seconds
 4)Set motor d to 0 speed